 Dr. Kelly Sassi

 Kelly Sassi (PhD, University of Michigan, 2008).
-Sassi is an assistant professor with a joint appointment—55% in the English department and 45% in the School of Education.
+Sassi is an Associate Professor with a joint appointment—55% in the English department and 45% in the School of Education.
 She coordinates the English Education program, co-directs the Red River Valley Writing Project and is on the national leadership team for the College, Career, and Community Writers Program.
 Sassi teaches courses in both English education and composition.
 Her research agenda focuses on social justice issues, including race in the classroom, fair practices in writing assessment, feminist research methodologies, pedagogical approaches to Native American literatures, multicultural field experiences, and the high school to college transition in writing.